Little Caesar (film)

-Little Caesar is a 1931 American pre-Code crime film distributed by Warner Brothers, directed by Mervyn LeRoy, and starring Edward G. Robinson, Douglas Fairbanks Jr. and Glenda Farrell.
-The film tells the story of a hoodlum who ascends the ranks of organized crime until he reaches its upper echelons.
+Little Caesar is a 1931 American pre-Code gangster film directed by Mervyn LeRoy and distributed by Warner Bros.
+Pictures.
+It stars Edward G. Robinson, Douglas Fairbanks Jr. and Glenda Farrell.
+Robinson portrays the titular role of Caesar "Rico" Bandello, a hoodlum who ascends the ranks of organized crime until he reaches its upper echelons.
+The film is based on the 1929 novel by W. R. Burnett.

-The storyline was adapted from the novel of the same name by William R. Burnett.
-Little Caesar was Robinson's breakthrough role and immediately made him a major film star.
+The film was Robinson's breakthrough role and immediately made him a major film star.
 The film is often listed as one of the first fully-fledged gangster films and continues to be well received by critics.
 The Library of Congress maintains a print.
+Due to the film being registered for copyright late in 1930, it entered the public domain on January 1, 2026.